The stochastic gravitational wave background from QCD phase transition in the framework of higher-order GUP: Impact of higher-order GUP modified entropy on the SGWB spectrum

-Fig.~\ref{fig1} shows how the ratio of the peak frequency of the present SGWB to the frequency at the QCD phase transition epoch ${{{\nu _{0{\rm{peak}}}}} \mathord{\left/ {\vphantom {{{\nu _{0{\rm{peak}}}}} {{\nu _*}}}} \right. \kern-\nulldelimiterspace} {{\nu _*}}}$ varies with the QCD phase transition temperature $T_*$ under different values of the higher-order GUP parameter $\beta$.
-Fig.~\ref{fig1-a} illustrates the case for positive GUP parameters.
-Without the effects of GUP ($\beta = 0$), the frequency ratio demonstrates a stable decreasing trend.
-With increasing positive $\beta$ values, the frequency ratio decreases significantly, indicating a strong suppression effect of positive GUP parameters on the current SGWB peak frequency.
+Without the effects of GUP (${\beta_0} = 0$), the frequency ratio demonstrates a stable decreasing trend.
+With increasing positive ${\beta_0}$ values, the frequency ratio decreases significantly, indicating a strong suppression effect of positive GUP parameters on the current peak frequency of SGWB.
 This suppression effect becomes more pronounced as the transition temperature increases.
-Fig.~\ref{fig1-b} presents the scenario with negative GUP parameters, revealing a distinctly opposite behavior.
-As the absolute value of negative $\beta$ increases, the frequency ratio increases rapidly with increasing transition temperature and exhibits a divergence at certain high temperatures.
-This divergence suggests limitations or internal inconsistencies of the negative GUP parameter model at high temperatures approaching the Planck scale, implying that the negative GUP effect may exceed the self-consistent theoretical framework under extreme early universe conditions.
-Thus, in the following study, the case of negative parameters will no longer be discussed.
+Figure~\ref{fig1-b} presents the scenario with negative values of ${\beta_0}$, revealing a qualitatively opposite behavior.
+As the absolute value of negative ${\beta_0}$ increases, the frequency ratio grows rapidly with increasing transition temperature and eventually diverges at a certain high temperature.
+This divergence explicitly demonstrates the theoretical expectation discussed above: a negative deformation parameter leads to unphysical thermodynamic behavior characterized by a maximum temperature, beyond which the entropy and pressure vanish.
+Such behavior signals a fundamental internal inconsistency of the negative ${\beta_0}$ scenario, particularly at temperatures approaching the Planck scale.
+Therefore, in the following analysis only the case of positive ${\beta_0}$ will be considered.